istio/istio.io/content/en/docs/setup/install/operator/index.md

 The simplest customization is to turn a feature or component on or off from the configuration profile default.

-For example, to disable the telemetry feature in a default configuration installation, use this command:
+To disable the telemetry feature in a default configuration profile, use this command:

 {{< text bash >}}
 $ istioctl experimental manifest apply --set telemetry.enabled=false